The Low Tide Zone

 Starburst (Sunburst) Anemones

 Before we get to the 'treasures', you should be introduced to the starburst (or sunburst) anemone, Anthopleura sola.
-Closely related to the aggregating anemone, this species was given its own name only two years ago.
+Closely related to the aggregating anemone, this species was given its own name only recently.
 Up until then it was known as a form of aggregating anemone that lived below sea level in Southern California and did not clone, remaining solitary.
 There is another solitary sea anemone that looks similar, called the giant green anemone (Anthopleura xanthogrammica) that lives intertidally in the cooler waters of Central and Northern California but it lacks the radiating lines on the oral disk and is generally not found in Santa Barbara tidepools.

 The starburst anemone also has fighting tentacles, called acrorhagi, just like the aggregating anemone.